jeanbza/git-jquery-treetable/README.md

 A fast, extremely lightweight example of how to create an interactive treetable with expand/collapse, expand/collapse all, cascade checking, and bubble checking functionalies.

-### How does the data look before turning it into a tree?
+### How should I format my data to turn into a tree?
 This code expects your data to be hierarchical, e.g.:

 ```